 Key Sponsors: The Hershey Company & The Knight Foundation.

-Data used: Telecommunications, migration, transportation, commutes, interior images, consumer behavior, mentorships, real estate, online social media, political data, college admissions and sports, online reviews, restaurants and third places, personal interviews and surveys.
+Data used: Telecommunications (especially mobile phone/CDRs), migration, transportation, commutes, interior images, consumer behavior, mentorships, real estate, online social media, political data, college admissions and sports, online reviews, restaurants and third places, personal interviews and surveys.

 Team: Geographers, architects, engineers, sociologists, statisticians & information scientists